ipni/index-provider/README.md

 "DelegatedRouting": {
   "ListenMultiaddr": "/ip4/0.0.0.0/tcp/50617",
   "ProviderID": "PEER ID OF YOUR IPFS NODE",
-  "Addrs": [] // List of multiaddresses that you'd like to be advertised to IPNI }
+  "Addrs": [] // List of multiaddresses that you'd like to be advertised to IPNI.
+Announce addrs are going to be advertised up if not specified.
+}
 ```